Here is a list of sunflower fields in Texas for summer/fall 2023 visits.

 Dates: September 24 & 25, 2022, and October 1 & 2, 2022.
 You can cut sunflowers during these dates.

-Acres of sunflowers begin in September, sunflower fields will be open until they are picked over or bloomed out!
+Acres of sunflowers begin in September, and sunflower fields will be open until they are picked over or bloomed out!
 Don’t miss this perfect photo op!
 Lots of fun for the whole family with many attractions to boot.

 Fall Days at Maxwell’s Pumpkin Farm